Leviticus 19 – Many Various Laws

 e.
 You shall love your neighbor as yourself: Some are surprised to see this generous command in what they believe to be the harsh Old Testament; but even the Old Covenant clearly commands us to love others.

-i.
+ii.
 Unfortunately, many ancient Jews had a narrow definition of who their neighbor was and only considered their friends and countrymen their neighbors.
-Jesus commanded us to love your enemies (Luke 6:27), and showed our neighbor was the one in need, even if a traditional enemy (Luke 10:25-37).
+Jesus commanded us to love your enemies (Luke 6:27), and showed our neighbor was the one in need, even if they might be regarded as a traditional enemy (Luke 10:25-37).

-iii.
-We love ourselves just fine: For no one ever hated his own flesh, nourishes and cherishes it (Ephesians 5:29).
+iv.
+We already love ourselves: For no one ever hated his own flesh, nourishes and cherishes it (Ephesians 5:29).
 Paul warned that in the last days, men will be lovers of themselves (2 Timothy 3:2) – and not in a positive sense!
-In fact, our misery when things are going bad shows we love ourselves; we rejoice in the misery of those we hate!
+In fact, our misery when things are going bad shows we love ourselves; we rejoice in the misery of those we hate.
 Our challenge is to show others the same love we show ourselves.

 6. (19) Laws of purity in response to pagan practices.